slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Hints:

 - Listen to someone explaining challenging techniques, and then attempt to follow their advice.
 Seek feedback as it accelerates learning.
-- If it’s easy and you're not surprised, you’re not learning.
+- If it’s easy and you’re not surprised, you’re not learning.
 You need to push yourself into the zone of discomfort, where you feel clumsy and face challenges.
 That’s when real learning occurs.
 - Reflect on your mistakes; try to identify the cues you missed and what to look for next time.
 - Repeat.